atlas-lion91/Blitz_2/README.md

 ### Enhancing CPU Resources for Improved Performance

-To enhance system performance, we have two recommended options:
+To enhance system performance, we have a few recommended options:

 ### Increase CPU Cores: